niguezrandomityengine/guide/guide.md

 Original Author: Scheich R. Ahmed
 ---

-## A Guide for using the Ñíguez Randomity Engine
+# A Guide for using the Ñíguez Randomity Engine

+## On-Chain Usage

+## Off-Chain Usage